ZoisK/Getting-and-Cleaning-Data-Course-Project/Codebook.md

+# Scope
-# Contents of file AverageMeasurements.txt
+This codebook describes the contents of file [AverageMeasurements.txt](AverageMeasurements.txt)

-This data set provides the average value for a subset of the original measured data set (described in detail in UCI HAR Dataset)
+This file provides a reduced summary data set based on the measurements of the original data set (see the section below for more details)

+# Contents
 For each individual of the 30 volunteers (as identified by the "Subject.ID") performing each of the 6 activities (as identified by the "Activity") the average value of 66 different measured quantities is given.
 The measured quantities are listed below.
 Since the original data were normalized and bounded in [-1,1] so are the average values given in this reduced data set.

-# Indexing Columns
+## Indices (subject performing activity)

 *  "Subject.ID"
     - identifies the individual volunteer, values are of the form Subject.<nn>, where <nn> is a 2-digit number ranging from 1 to 30 for the 30 volunteers